-SCOPE OF RESPONSIBILITY Salford Priors Parish Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+SCOPE OF RESPONSIBILITY Salford Priors Parish Council is responsible for ensuring that its business is conducted in accordance with the law, proper practices as set out in the Accounts and Audit Regulations 2015, and guidance issued by the Joint Panel on Accountability and Governance (JPAG).
+The Council is also responsible for safeguarding public money, ensuring it is properly accounted for, and used economically, efficiently, and effectively.

 The council is responsible for ensuring that there is a sound system of internal control which facilitates the effective exercise of the Council’s functions, and which includes arrangements for the management of risk.